mikeyhavoc/mental-health/_docs/therapy1.md

 Be open, do not close doors, and you are always able to be yourself.
 This is just one discussion on the topic their are many on it. please be open minded.

->I am doingg...I am umm doing ..okay I think I am here because I am ready to start my recovery.
+>I am doingg...I am ..okay I think I am ready to start my recovery.

-## Therapy Questions

-I am in therapy.
-- what does that mean?
-- what do I do in here?
-- am I crazy for being here?
-- am I weak?

-How do I break the news to you(people I love)?

 ## Therapy Notes